Jumiawi/TheFalcon360-Qatar-Sentinel2/README.md

-# The Falcon 360° Bahrain Sentinel-2 Dataset
+# The Falcon 360° Qatar Sentinel-2 Dataset

 ## Dataset Summary

-The Falcon 360° Bahrain Sentinel-2 Dataset is an AI-ready satellite imagery dataset created for computer vision and deep learning applications.
+The Falcon 360° Qatar Sentinel-2 Dataset is an AI-ready satellite imagery dataset created for computer vision and deep learning applications.

-The dataset contains RGB satellite image patches generated from Sentinel-2 Level-2A imagery covering Bahrain.
+The dataset contains RGB satellite image patches generated from Sentinel-2 Level-2A imagery covering Qatar.

 ## Dataset Download